 Harrah is a tiny town located in the state of Washington.
 With a population of 570 people and just one neighborhood, Harrah is the 292nd largest community in Washington.

-Harrah is a blue-collar town, with 39.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Harrah, you'll notice that it is more blue-collar than most other communities in America.
+40.53% of Harrah’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Harrah is a town of service providers, farmers, fishers, or foresters, and professionals.
-There are especially a lot of people living in Harrah who work in farm management occupations (18.95%), management occupations (8.50%), and office and administrative support (7.19%).
+There are especially a lot of people living in Harrah who work in farm management occupations (18.27%), maintenance occupations (8.64%), and management occupations (8.64%).

 You will also find that a lot of people in Harrah work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-As is often the case in a small town, Harrah doesn't have a public transportation system that people use for their commute.
+Harrah is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Harrah is an extremely ethnically-diverse town.
 The people who call Harrah home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Harrah, accounting for 66.72% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Harrah residents report their race to be White, followed by Native American.
-Important ancestries of people in Harrah include German, Irish, English, European, and Italian.
+People of Hispanic or Latino origin are the most prevalent group in Harrah, accounting for 68.02% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Harrah residents report their race to be Native American, followed by White.
+Important ancestries of people in Harrah include German, English, Irish, Italian, and Swedish.

 The most common language spoken in Harrah is Spanish.
 Other important languages spoken here include English and Native American languages.